DEI Development: Legal Challenges and Agency Guidance

 Action Items

-- Review policies and procedures for compliance with anti-discrimination laws.
+- Review workplace DEI practices for compliance with Title VII.

 Disclaimer: This document is designed to provide general information and guidance concerning employment-related issues.
 It is presented with the understanding that ManagEase is not engaged in rendering any legal opinions.
 If a legal opinion is needed, please contact the services of your own legal adviser. © 2025 ManagEase